SolidStateLEDLighting/nvs_5.2/src/nvs/docs/nvs_flowcharts.md

 **NOTE:** A read always occurs at the start of all objects and it is at this point that any new variables are written into nvs with their default values:

 This is the Read pattern for boolean values.
+Default is passed in by reference and the retrieved value is passed back reference.
 ![Boolean Write Diagram](./drawings/sntp_flowcharts_boolean_read_pattern.svg)
 ___
 This is the Write pattern for boolean values.
+Value is passed in by reference.
 ![Boolean Write Diagram](./drawings/sntp_flowcharts_boolean_write_pattern.svg)
 ___
 This is the Read pattern for integers.
+Default is passed in by reference and the retrieved value is passed back reference.
 ![Integer Write Diagram](./drawings/sntp_flowcharts_integer_read_pattern.svg)
 ___
 This is the Write pattern for integers.
+Value is passed in by reference.
 ![Integer Write Diagram](./drawings/sntp_flowcharts_integer_write_pattern.svg)
 ___
 This is the Read pattern for strings.
+Default is passed in by reference and the retrieved value is passed back reference.
 ![String Write Diagram](./drawings/sntp_flowcharts_string_read_pattern.svg)
 ___
 This is the Write pattern for string.
+Value is passed in by reference.
 ![String Write Diagram](./drawings/sntp_flowcharts_string_write_pattern.svg)
 ___